 When parents get a divorce, their child support agreement generally addresses immediate basic expenses and may involve expenses for school, child care, medical care, and extracurricular activities.
-They may also determine at that point how they will divide college expenses when the time comes.
+Parents might also determine how they will divide college expenses when the time comes.

-If you are a parent that wants to help pay for your child’s weddings, you may face a few different situations:
+If you are a parent who wants to help pay for your child’s wedding, you may face a few different situations:

-The important thing for both parents to remember, as they should have since the divorce, is to put their child’s interests first.
-This is no time to battle over who must pay more or belittle your ex for not contributing enough.
+The important thing for both parents to remember is to put your child’s interests first.
+Avoid arguing over who will pay more or belittling your ex for not contributing enough.

-Usually, parents pay based on their ability to do so.
-It’s easier for brides and grooms-to-be can put a budget in place if they know how much each parent can afford to chip in.
+Usually, parents pay for wedding costs based on their ability to do so.
+It’s easier for brides and grooms-to-be to put a wedding budget in place if they know how much each parent can afford to chip in.

-It’s best, of course, if parents can communicate with each other and work out together how much they can and will pay for.
-This can free up your child to focus on all the other parts of wedding planning.
+It’s best, of course, if parents can communicate with each other and work out how much they can and will pay for together.
+This can allow your child to focus on all of the other parts of the wedding planning.

 But otherwise, it’s best to attempt to put your feelings and your past together aside.
 Beyond the division of expenses comes the division of labor and participation in the planning.
-Many divorced parents believe that if they are the one paying the most, they should have a bigger say in the wedding decisions.
+Sometimes divorced parents believe that if they are paying the most, they should have a bigger say in the wedding decisions.
 That shouldn’t be the case unless it’s something the bride and groom are comfortable with.
-The couple should determine the roles they’d like each parent to play in the preparations and the wedding itself.
+The couple should determine the roles they’d like each parent to play in the wedding, including who pays for what.

 Planning for a wedding can be an extremely stressful time for the whole family.
-For divorced parents, it can bring up all sorts of feelings, positive and negative, that may have been buried for many years.
-It’s essential to put any residual feelings of animosity aside so that children can enjoy their wedding activities without worrying that they will be marred by bickering between their parents.
+For divorced parents, it can bring up all sorts of feelings, positive and negative, that may have been buried for years.
+Put any residual feelings of animosity aside so your children can enjoy their wedding activities without worrying that their big day will be marred by bickering between their parents.

 If you suspect a future wedding being an issue, you can include something in your divorce agreement regarding your kids’ weddings.
 You can also update your parenting plan to do so, even if weddings may not take place for a long time.
 Your family law attorney can provide guidance on the best ways to plan for the future.